pytchlang/pytch-tutorials/bunner/tutorial.md

 ## Running out of lives

 The next thing I want to do is end the game when the player has used up all their lives.
 That means that after the player is asked to play a life I'll check whether it's actually possible to do that.
 If there aren't then the bunny will go into its "waiting" state until a new game starts, and we'll announce to all the other sprites and clones that the game has ended.

 {{< commit announce-game-over >}}

 When the clone cars see that the game has ended I want them all to vanish (even if they haven't reached the edge of the canvas yet).
-When a clone is deleted all of its running scripts stop, of course.
+When a clone is deleted all of its running scripts stop so everything is cleaned up for the clones that are driving.

 {{< commit game-over-deletes-clone-cars >}}

 The original `Car` sprite is still running its traffic factory scripts, of course, and they will just create more cars unless they are stopped.

 Although the original `Car` sprite will receive the game over broadcast and run the `vanish` script that won't stop the car factories.
 The original sprite is immune to `delete_this_clone` actions (because it's not a clone!).
 So I'll have to do something else to stop those scripts.

 One way to handle this would be to change the loop in those factory scripts so that instead of running forever they only ran as long as the game was playing.
 Something like this:

 {{< commit game-over-end-traffic1 >}}

 To make this work I add a new global variable.
 I could try to use the bunny state for this, but the question of whether the bunny can be moved is different to whether the game is playing or not so I decided to track them separately.

 {{< commit add-global-running-flag >}}

 The bunny notes that the game is running by setting this variable to `True`.

 {{< commit bunny-sets-game-running >}}

 When the bunny runs out of lives it notes that the game should be over by setting this variable to false (I could have chosen to set this to false in a function that is run when the "game over" broadcast is received, that would work too)

 {{< commit game-over-unsets-running-flag >}}

-Now I can make the same changes I made to the first factory script to the other two:
+Now I can make the same changes I made to the first factory script to the other two so that every row or traffic is stopped when the game
+ends:

 {{< commit game-over-end-traffic2 >}}

 {{< commit game-over-end-traffic3 >}}

 Once all of the treaffic has been stopped and the clones have vanished I decided to add a new backdrop with a game over message and switch to showing that.

 {{< commit show-game-over-backdrop >}}